Introduction to Anderson t-motives: a survey

 Many important subjects are not considered in this short survey.
-We do not consider problems related to parametrizations of Drinfeld modules and their generalizations, hence we do not consider analogs of Eichler-Shimura theorem on reductions of Hecke correspondences on modular curves for the functional field case, and all further theory leading to proofs of Langlands conjectures.
+We do not consider problems related to parametrizations of Drinfeld modules and their generalizations, hence we do not consider analogs of Eichler-Shimura theorem on reductions of Hecke correspondences on modular curves for the function field case, and all further theory leading to proofs of Langlands conjectures.
+This will be made in future.

 {\bf 1.
-ABELIAN VARIETIES IN CHARACTERISTIC 0. }
+Abelian varieties in characteristic 0. }

 Here we describe briefly main objects related to abelian varieties over number fields.